Haddon Hall

 We welcome group visits at Haddon Hall.

 Wander through the Hall and gardens or arrange a guided tour for a fascinating insight into the history of this beautiful house.
-Pre-booked Informal groups are admitted free of charge.
+Pre-booked informal groups are admitted free of charge.

 We ask groups to make one payment on arrival, by cheque, card or cash.